Programs and Admissions > Graduate > - How to Apply & Housing

 7. AUDITION (for performance applicants only)

-TAPED AUDITION [VIDEOTAPE or DVD, ONLY] - Send to the School of Music
+TAPED AUDITION [DVD, ONLY] - Send to the School of Music

 Submit a good-quality recording of a performance, on a high-quality VIDEOTAPE or DVD (NTSC system), preferably recorded by a professional technician.
 The recording should be an unedited version of a live performance and, if possible, be an entire public recital of recent date (within the past year).
 The printed program must be submitted with the tape.